Need help with your Discussion

 3.0 Audit Committee of the Board of Directors

 Apart from the auditing report prepared by Deloitte, Starbucks has an internal auditing committee that forms part of its Board of Directors.
-The analysed report indicates that this auditing committee is comprised of five members, with Melody Hobson as the chairperson.
-Other members that form this committee include Robert Gates, Joshua Cooper Ramos, Javier Teruel, and Craig Weatherup (Starbucks, 2016).
+Tanalyzedsed report indicates that this auditing committee comprises five members, with Melody Hobson as the chairperson.
+Othcommittee members include Robert Gates, Joshua Cooper Ramos, Javier Teruel, and Craig Weatherup (Starbucks, 2016).
 Arguably, all the committee members meet the Public Company Accounting Oversight Board (PCAOB) requirements on independence and auditing-related skills.
-This argument is drawn from the fact that only members who have the requisite financial knowledge and experience are appointed to the committee.
+This argument is drawn from the fact that only members with the requisite financial knowledge and experience are appointed to the committee.
 Also, the company provides regular learning opportunities to committee members to enhance their auditing skills (Starbucks, 2018).
 As evidence drawn from the recent work of Brennan and Kirwan (2015) shows, the work of this committee is to conduct extensive internal oversight of prepared financial statements.
 Specific information drawn from the Starbucks website shows that such extensive oversight involves monitoring compliance with accounting standards, overseeing the hiring of independent auditors, coordinating internal controls, and overseeing risk management activities (Starbucks, 2018).
-Typically, the Starbucks auditing committee meets about six times a year to scrutinize the financial statements prepared by the finance and accounting department.
+Typically, the Starbucks auditing committee meets about six times a year to scrutinize the financial statement prepared by the finance and accounting department.
 As expected, such meetings give the committee much-needed credibility when executing its mandate.

 4.0 Audit Committee Actions